RevoluPowered/KittenAcademy.DesktopWidget/README.md

 The licence file is in the project and supplied in all the builds.

-Huge thanks to the CEFSharp team, and all developers who built the high level libraries we use today!
+Huge thanks to the CEFSharp team, Github, and all developers who built the high level libraries we use today!